AlbertoVilchesLopez/Project_AI_AGENT/README.md

-## CONCLUSIONS
-.
-.
-.
-.
-.
-.
-.
-.
 ### steps to run the project
+1. Add your API KEY from OPENAI
- streamlit run agent.py
+2. streamlit run agent.py